harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ## The Bitcoin Block Chain

-The block chain provides Bitcoin's public ledger, a timestamped record of all confirmed transactions.
-This system is used to protect against double spending and modification of previous transaction records, using proofs of work verified by the peer-to-peer network to maintain a global consensus.
+The block chain provides Bitcoin's public ledger, a timestamped record of all [confirmed transactions][].
+This system is used to protect against [double spending][double spend] and modification of previous transaction records, using [proof of work][] verified by the [peer-to-peer network][network] to maintain a global consensus.

-This document provides detailed explanations about the functioning of this system along with security advices for risk assessment and tools for using block chain data.
+This document provides detailed explanations about the functioning of this system along with security advice for risk assessment and tools for using block chain data.

 ### Block Chain Overview

 ![Block Chain Overview](/img/dev/en-blockchain-overview.svg)

-Figure 1 shows a simplified version of a three-block block chain.
+The figure above shows a simplified version of a three-block block chain.
-A **block** of new transactions, which can vary from one transaction to over a thousand, is collected into the transaction data part of a block.
+A [block]{:#term-block}{:.term} of new [transactions][], which can vary from one transaction to over a thousand, is collected into the transaction data part of a block.
-Copies of each transaction are hashed, and the hashes are then paired, hashed, paired again, and hashed again until a single hash remains, the **Merkle root** of a [Merkle tree](#term-merkle-tree).
+Copies of each transaction are hashed, and the hashes are then paired, hashed, paired again, and hashed again until a single hash remains, the [Merkle root][]{:#term-merkle-root}{:.term} of a [Merkle tree](#term-merkle-tree).

-The Merkle root is stored in the **block header**.
+The Merkle root is stored in the [block header][].
 Each block also stores the hash of the previous block's header, chaining the blocks together.
 This ensures a transaction cannot be modified without modifying the block that records it and all following blocks.

 Transactions are also chained together.
-Bitcoin wallet software gives the impression that bitcoins are sent from and to addresses, but bitcoins really move from transaction to transaction.
-Each standard transaction spends the bitcoins previously spent in one or more earlier transactions, so the **input** of one transaction is the **output** of a previous transaction.
+Bitcoin wallet software gives the impression that [satoshis][] are sent from and to [addresses][], but bitcoins really move from transaction to transaction.
+Each standard transaction spends the satoshis previously spent in one or more earlier transactions, so the [input][] of one transaction is the [output][] of a previous transaction.

 ![Transaction Propagation](/img/dev/en-transaction-propagation.svg)

-A single transaction can spend bitcoins to multiple outputs, as would be the case when sending bitcoins to multiple addresses, but each output of a particular transaction can only be used as an input once in the block chain.
-Any subsequent reference is a forbidden **double spend** -- an attempt to spend the same bitcoins twice.
+A single transaction can spend bitcoins to multiple outputs, as would be the case when sending satoshis to multiple addresses, but each output of a particular transaction can only be used as an input once in the block chain.
+Any subsequent reference is a forbidden [double spend][]---an attempt to spend the same satoshis twice.

 Outputs are not the same as Bitcoin addresses.
 You can use the same address in multiple transactions, but you can only use each output once.
-Outputs are tied to **transaction identifiers (TXIDs)**, which are the hashes of complete transactions.
+Outputs are tied to [transaction identifiers (TXIDs)][txid], which are the hashes of complete transactions.

-Because each output of a particular transaction can only be spent once, all transactions included in the block chain can be categorized as either **Unspent Transaction Outputs (UTXOs)** or spent transaction outputs.
+Because each output of a particular transaction can only be spent once, all transactions included in the block chain can be categorized as either [Unspent Transaction Outputs (UTXOs)][utxo] or spent transaction outputs.
 For a payment to be valid, it must only use UTXOs as inputs.

-Bitcoins cannot be left in a UTXO after a transaction: they will be irretrievably lost.
-So any difference between the number of bitcoins in a transaction's inputs and outputs is given as a **transaction fee** to the Bitcoin **miner** who creates the block containing that transaction.
+Satoshis cannot be left in a UTXO after a transaction: they will be irretrievably lost.
+So any difference between the number of bitcoins in a transaction's inputs and outputs is given as a [transaction fee][]{:#term-transaction-fee}{:.term} to the Bitcoin [miner][]{:#term-miner}{:.term} who creates the block containing that transaction.
-For example, in Figure 2 each transaction spends 10 millibits fewer than it receives from its combined inputs, effectively paying a 10 millibit transaction fee.
+For example, in the figure above, each transaction spends 10 satoshis fewer than it receives from its combined inputs, effectively paying a 10 satoshi transaction fee.

 The spenders propose a transaction fee with each transaction; miners decide whether the amount proposed is adequate, and only accept transactions that pass their threshold.
 Therefore, transactions with a higher proposed transaction fee are likely to be processed faster.

 #### Proof Of Work

-Although chaining blocks together makes it impossible to modify transactions included in any block without modifying all following block headers, the cost of modification is only two hashes for the first block modified plus one hash for every subsequent block until the current end of the block chain.
+Although chaining blocks together makes it impossible to modify transactions included in any block without modifying all following block headers, the cost of modification is, at most, only a few thousand hashes for each block modified to rebuild the Merkle tree and block header.

-Since the block chain is collaboratively maintained on a peer-to-peer network which may contain untrustworthy peers, Bitcoin requires each block prove a significant amount of work was invested in its creation so that untrustworthy peers who want to modify past blocks have to work harder than trustworthy peers who only want to add new blocks to the block chain.
+Since the block chain is collaboratively maintained on a peer-to-peer network which may contain untrustworthy [peers][], Bitcoin requires each block prove a significant amount of work was invested in its creation so that untrustworthy peers who want to modify past blocks have to work harder than trustworthy peers who only want to add new blocks to the block chain.

-The **proof of work** used in Bitcoin takes advantage of the apparently random output of cryptographic hashes.
+The [proof of work][]{:#term-proof-of-work}{:.term} used in Bitcoin takes advantage of the apparently random output of cryptographic hashes.
 A good cryptographic hash algorithm converts arbitrary input data into a seemingly-random number.
 If the input data is modified in any way and the hash re-run, a new seemingly-random number is produced, so there is no way to modify the input data to make the hash number predictable.

 To prove you did some extra work to create a block, you must create a hash of the block header which does not exceed a certain value.
 For